sergeyklay/dotfiles/README.md

 ## Shell support

-These dotfiles aren't for Bash, but some scripts may work.
+These dotfiles aren't for Zsh, but some scripts may work.

 ## License